NopeCHALLC/nopecha-extension/README.md

 ### Actively listening for changes
 For development convenience, `build.py` also supports listening to changes so files are quickly updated.

-For that, you need to install python's `watchdog` in your machine or in a `pylibs` directory (recommended).
+For that, you need to install python's `watchdog` in your machine:
-To install in `pylibs` run:

-`python -m pip install -t pylibs watchdog`
+`python -m pip install watchdog`

 Then you can run `build.py` command with the `-w` option so your changes immediately apply: